templatenathan/minesweep/backlog.md

 So that I can watch it

 A.
+✅
 GIVEN a game
 WHEN it starts
 THEN it is drawn with a message

+GIVEN a game
+WHEN a move is made
+THEN the board is drawn with the message 'X bombs around your square.'